zzonyo/trust-docs-test/source/index.html.md

 The market trade subscription will be pushed when there is a transaction.

-### Q3: Are there historical K-line data or historical market trade data?
+### Q3: Are there historical kline data or historical market trade data?

-Historical K-line data can be obtained through the API interface:option-ex/market/history/kline.Only the from and to parameters need to be filled in, and the size parameter is not needed.At most, only two consecutive years of data can be obtained.
+Historical kline data can be obtained through the API interface:option-ex/market/history/kline.Only the from and to parameters need to be filled in, and the size parameter is not needed.At most, only two consecutive years of data can be obtained.

 The historical market trade data is currently not available, you can store it locally by subscribing to market trade: market.$Contract_code.trade.detail.

-### Q4: How to get MACD and other technical indicators on K-line?
+### Q4: How to get MACD and other technical indicators on kline?

 The API does not have interfaces to get technical indicators such as MACD.
 You can refer to TradingView and other websites to calculate them.